13/02/2019 10:19 AM

 10. Flexible Trug

-Despite the garden often acting as the family social hub in summer, winter can really take its toll on the appearance of your outdoor space; the unpredictable weather makes gardening in the winter both risky and unenjoyable.
-As a result, homeowners tend to lose control of their gardens with the autumn leaves covering the ground, the wet weather creating excess mud, whilst the grass, weeds and hedges begin to grow unhampered.
-However, when Easter approaches people often venture back out into the garden, ready to clear up the mess left behind, no matter how daunting this may first seem.
-Here is how we recommend you get started:
+Winter can really take its toll on the appearance of your outdoor space; the unpredictable weather makes gardening in the winter both risky and unenjoyable.
+As a result, homeowners tend to lose control of their gardens with autumn leaves covering the ground, excess mud from the wet weather, whilst grass, weeds and hedges begin to grow unhampered.
+When Easter approaches, people often venture back out into the garden, met by a mess to clear up before being able to relax.
+This may seem a dreaded and daunting task, so this is how we recommend you get started:

-There are a number of simple jobs that can make a real difference to your garden in a matter of hours, helping to keep you motivated and make a big impact in a small amount of time.
-Spring cleaning, such as mowing the lawn, removing the weeds and trimming the bushes are all relatively quick and straightforward steps that can dramatically affect your garden’s appearance.
+Just like you would your house, give your garden a little tidy.
+Start by sweeping the patio and decking and bag up leaves, moving to one side, ready to make mulch or compost.
+Mow the lawn, remove weeds and trim the bushes.
 Once these initial jobs have been completed, you can move onto other tasks to improve the aesthetics of your garden space, such as cleaning the patio or garden furniture.
 You’ll be surprised at what a difference these simple steps can make!

-After you’ve finished spring cleaning, you should have a clean canvas and be ready to start your spring time improvements.
 Now you’ve removed all the unwanted weeds, spring is a great time to plant new flowers and plants to really brighten up your borders and give your garden that extra enchanting appeal.
-For an even more eye-catching element, why not consider adding a garden screen, flower wall or even a water feature to add style to your garden space?
+For an even more eye-catching element, why not consider adding a garden screen or flower wall using trellis, or even a water feature to add style to your garden space?

 There is nothing more relaxing than lying in your garden in the hot summer sun, listening to the beautiful sounds of the birds and other British wildlife.
 Therefore, make an effort to encourage their appearance into your yard as often as possible by adding extra features, such as a bird bath or refillable feeders.
 This is also a great way to contribute to maintaining the health and prosperity of the local wildlife in your area.
 When possible, why not try recycling old plastic bottles and other household waste to make your own birdfeeders.